OSGeo/PROJ/docs/source/operations/operations_computation.rst

 It combines several strategies:

   - look up in the PROJ database for available operations
-  - consider the pair (source CRS, target CRS) to synthetize operations depending on the nature of the source and target CRS.
+  - consider the pair (source CRS, target CRS) to synthesize operations depending on the nature of the source and target CRS.

 Geographic CRS to Geographic CRS, with known identifiers